 Now when someone is on your site looking at your main item, you should show them this bundle as another option.
 You could also show them the bundle during the checkout process for an upsell.

 This works for either situation above and any other example where a bundle might make sense.
-You can show what the discount is on your bundle to help convince people who love to save money to buy it.
-Now you can’t use a bundle in every country but the countries below are where you need to use Is_Bundle if you do create your own.
+You can even show the savings on your bundle to help sway people who love to save money.
+Now, you can’t use a bundle in every country but the countries below are where you need to use Is_Bundle if you do create your own.

 Countries That Use Is_Bundle